The Elite Five: My Top Credit Cards Delivering Maximum Value

 However, even in the land of maple syrup and hockey, the Amex Cobalt Card shines as my go-to.
 It racks up 5x points on dining out and groceries, plus 2x on public transit.
 These 5x categories beat out the U.S. Amex Gold, which earns 4x in the same areas, and all for a lower annual fee (though to be fair, the Amex Gold’s bonus applies internationally).

 What makes it even sweeter is that with a bit of maneuvering, I can combine the Amex points I earn on this card with my U.S. points, unlocking travel partners exclusive to U.S. Amex cardholders.
-But let’s address the elephant in the room: Amex isn’t as widely accepted in Canada, especially in grocery stores.
+The only downside is Amex isn’t as widely accepted in Canada, especially in some popular grocery store chains.

-Small Forward: Citi Premier Card: Mr./Ms. Triple Double
+Small Forward: Citi Strata Premier Card: (Mr. Triple Double)

 My Favorite Quality: Earns 3x on Gas & 3x on groceries (international)